-The Hampton Bays Chamber of Commerce
+The Hampton Bays Chamber of Commerce serves to strengthen

 With over 100 miles of waterfront property and as the only Hampton to access to all surrounding waterways, Hampton Bays is known as the "boat way to the Hamptons."
 From Shinnecock and Tiana Bays, boaters can reach the Atlantic Ocean through the Shinnecock Inlet or head north to the Great Peconic via the Shinnecock Canal.
 The beautiful Ponquogue Bridge affords access to Dune Road's beaches, restaurants, and marinas.

 Looking to catch the "big one" or to take the kids out for a day on the bay?
 Reserve a trip on one of the many charters or party boats that operate out of Hampton Bays' marinas.